glebtsereteli/GMRoomLoader/docs/pages/home/whatIsIt.md

 # What is GMRoomLoader?

-GMRoomLoader is a pure GML open source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) GameMaker library for creating room prefabs and loading room contents at runtime.
+GMRoomLoader is a pure GML [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) GameMaker library for creating room prefabs and loading room contents at runtime.

 Also known as "loading other rooms into the current room".